kbecker0619/StateMachineEngine/components/cwsw_dio_prj/cwsw_dio/readme.md

-service-layer digital input and output
+# Service-layer digital input and output